brisvag/woy/README.md

 > [!TIP]
 > Video titles and channel names are clickable links!

+There are many options!
 Run `woy process -h` to see all the available options to customize the summary.

 For example, to include only the data starting from 2020, and exclude videos categorized as "Music", run: